 So here’s the bottom line.
-Even though we love having hundreds of thousands of people reading Cabot Wealth Advisory for free (and watching our free weekly Cabot Video Review—if you haven’t seen it yet, check the stock market video here), we also put lots of effort into offering cheap and easy ways for you to try out our paid publications.
+Even though we love having hundreds of thousands of people reading Cabot Wealth Advisory for free, we also put lots of effort into offering cheap and easy ways for you to try out our paid publications.

 Imagine my surprise that many of you haven’t done so!

 My theory is that you may not know what a Cabot advisory has to offer because you’ve never seen one.

 So I’ve informed my colleagues that I’m going to give away a free issue of a premium Cabot advisory to anyone who asks.
 (Note: I’ve been given permission to do this for every publication except Cabot Small-Cap Confidential—that puppy is just too valuable to give away—and Cabot Options Trader, which does not have issues, but concise buy and sell option trades send by email and as text messages.)